CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/SyncE.md

 ### Wait to Restore Time

-The wait to restore time is the amount of time SyncE waits after the interfaces come up before synchronization.
-You can set a value betwen 0 and 12 minutes.
-The default value is 5 minutes.
+The wait to restore time is the number of seconds SyncE waits for each port to be up before opening the Ethernet Synchronization Message Channel (ESMC) for messages.
+You can set a value betwen 0 and 720 (12) minutes.
+The default value is 300 seconds (5 minutes).

-The following command example sets the wait to restore time to 3 minutes:
+The following command example sets the wait to restore time to 180 seconds (3 minutes):

 {{< tabs "TabID169 ">}}
 {{< tab "NVUE Commands ">}}

 ```
-cumulus@switch:~$ nv set service synce wait-to-restore-time 3
+cumulus@switch:~$ nv set service synce wait-to-restore-time 180
 cumulus@switch:~$ nv config apply
 ```

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `/etc/synced.conf` file to change the wait to restore time setting, then restart the `syncd` service.
+Edit the `/etc/synced/synced.conf` file to change the `twtr_seconds setting`, then restart the `syncd` service.

 ```
-EXAMPLE FILE HERE
+cumulus@switch:~$ sudo nano /etc/synced/synced.conf
+...
+[global]
+twtr_seconds=180
 ```

 ```